USS George Washington (CVN-73): 2001–2006

 George Washington was deployed to protect New York City after the September 11 attacks.

 In June 2002, George Washington was deployed to the North Arabian Sea and the Persian Gulf and participated in Operation Enduring Freedom, supporting coalition forces in Afghanistan, and Operation Southern Watch.

 On 20 February 2004, on a sixth deployment, George Washington entered the Gulf of Aden, and a week later, was conducting operations in the Persian Gulf.
-George Washington's air wing participated in participated in strikes over Fallujah between 28 April – 29 April during Operation Vigilant Resolve.
+George Washingtons air wing participated in strikes over Fallujah between 28 April – 29 April during Operation Vigilant Resolve.

 On 28 January 2005, she entered the shipyard for Drydocking Planned Incremental Availability (DPIA).
 Many of the ship's systems were upgraded and maintenance was done to the hull.
 Her four jet blast deflectors were removed and upgraded to handle the increased heat generated by the F/A-18E/F Super Hornet.
 One defensive Phalanx CIWS mount and one Sea Sparrow launcher were replaced by two Rolling Airframe Missile launchers.
 During the 11 months she was drydocked, the crew contributed 20,000 hours of volunteer community service to the city of Newport News, Virginia.
 The work was completed on schedule, and George Washington returned to her home port of Norfolk on 17 December 2005.

 George Washington personnel carry injured personnel across the ship's flight deck after four personnel were rescued from the burning merchant fishing vessel, Diamond Shoal.

 On 1 December 2005, the United States Navy announced that George Washington would replace as the forward-deployed carrier at the U.S. Yokosuka Naval Base in Japan, becoming the first nuclear-powered surface warship permanently stationed outside the continental U.S. In an attempt to explain the carrier's mission to the Japanese public, the U.S. Navy printed a manga about life aboard GW, titled "CVN-73".